Video and Interactive Demo

 Step 4: Presenting a Quiz

 When all your players have joined the quiz and are showing in the quiz lobby, press the blue button below that says Start the Quiz!
 Your first question shows on your screen and each player’s phone screen.
 Players have the time limit you specified in the settings to answer.
-Proceed through your quiz like this until the final winner is announced at the end!Other Settings for Quizzes
+Proceed through your quiz like this until the final winner is announced at the end!Where to Go Next

 Why isn't my quiz asking players for their names?